 And today, Trump again teased his special Republican National Convention surprise:

-Today I am working on my ‘big surprise’ for the <s>@</s><strong>rnc convention.
-Everyone will love it.
+Today I am working on my 'big surprise' for the

 — Donald J. Trump (@realDonaldTrump) August 14, 2012